-- 7.1 IsDB may declare misprocurement for any of the reasons provided in Paragraph 1.37.
+- 7.1 IsDB may declare misprocurement for any of the reasons provided in (Part 1 Chapter 1 Section 1.14).
 In doing so, IsDB shall promptly inform the Beneficiary of such determination.
-The reasons for declaring misprocurement include if IsDB determines that: - a) the Goods, Works or related services were not procured in accordance with the agreed procedures and methods reflected in the Financing Agreement and/or these Guidelines; - the Goods, Works or related services were not procured in accordance with the agreed procedures and methods reflected in the PP to which IsDB gave its No-Objection; or - c) the contract is not consistent with the agreed procedures and methods reflected in the Financing Agreement, Guidelines and/or the PP.
+The reasons for declaring misprocurement include if IsDB determines that: - a) The Goods, Works or Related Services were not procured in accordance with the agreed procedures and methods reflected in the FA and/or these Guidelines; - b) The Goods, Works or Related Services were not procured in accordance with the agreed procedures and methods reflected in the PP to which IsDB gave its No-Objection; or - c) The contract is not consistent with the agreed procedures and methods reflected in the FA, Guidelines and/or the PP.

-8. Beneficiary records
+8. Beneficiary Records

-- 8.1 For Prior and Post Review contracts, the Beneficiary shall retain all documentation with respect to each contract during Contractor selection, awarding the contract and project implementation for a period of two (2) years after the closing date of the Financing Agreement.
-This documentation shall include, but is not be limited to: - a) all Bidding Documents; - b) all original applications for Prequalification and Bids; - c) the Bid Evaluation Report, the recommendation for contract award and all documents related to or in support of these steps; - d) the signed original of each contract and all subsequent amendments or addenda; and

-- e) all documents and correspondence related to the implementation of the contract, including payment invoices or certificates, as well as the certificates for the inspection, delivery, completion and acceptance of Goods, Works and related services. - 8.2 For contracts awarded on the basis of Direct Contracting, the records retained by the Beneficiary shall include the justification for using this method, the technical and financial capacity of the Firm selected, and the signed original contract.
-The Beneficiary shall furnish such documentation to IsDB for examination if requested to do so by IsDB or its Consultants/auditors.
+- 8.1 For Prior and Post Review contracts, the Beneficiary shall retain all documentation with respect to each contract during Contractor selection, awarding the contract and project implementation for a period of two (2) years after the closing date of the FA.
+This documentation shall include, but is not limited to: - a) All Bidding Documents; - b) All original Applications for Prequalification and Bids; - c) The Bid Evaluation Report, the recommendation for contract award and all documents related to or in support of these steps; - d) The signed original of each contract and all subsequent amendments or addenda; and - e) All documents and correspondence related to the implementation of the contract, including payment invoices or certificates, as well as the certificates for the inspection, delivery, completion and acceptance of Goods, Works and Related Services. - 8.2 For contracts awarded on the basis of Direct Contracting, the records retained by the Beneficiary shall include the justification for using this method, the technical and financial capacity of the Firm selected, and the signed original contract.
+The Beneficiary shall furnish such documentation to IsDB for examination if requested to do so by IsDB or its Consultants/ auditors.